captbaritone/webamp/README.md

 # Winamp2-js

-A reimplementation of Winamp 2.9 in HTML5 and Javascript.
+A reimplementation of Winamp 2.9 in HTML5 and JavaScript.

 Works in modern versions of Firefox, Safari and Chrome.
 IE is [not supported](http://caniuse.com/#feat=audio-api).